-Unless otherwise indicated, the financial information included in this Base Prospectus is extracted or derived from the audited consolidated financial statements as at and for the years ended 31 December 2015 and 2016, prepared and presented in accordance with the International Financial Reporting Standards (IFRS), and (i) the unaudited and reviewed condensed consolidated interim financial statements as at and for the six months ended 30 June 2017 prepared and presented in accordance with International Accounting Standards (IAS) 34 and (ii) the unaudited and unreviewed condensed consolidated interim financial statements as at and for the nine months ended 30 September 2017 prepared and presented based on IFRS.
-Significant differences exist between IFRS and generally accepted accounting principles in the United States (U.S. GAAP) that might be material to the financial information herein.
+The audited consolidated financial statements of the Group as at and for the years ended 31 December 2016 and 2017, incorporated by reference in this Base Prospectus, have been prepared and presented in accordance with the International Financial Reporting Standards (IFRS), the unaudited but reviewed interim condensed consolidated financial statements as at and for the six months ended 30 June 2018, incorporated by reference in this Base Prospectus have been prepared and presented in accordance with International Accounting Standard (IAS) 34 under IFRS, and the unaudited and unreviewed interim condensed consolidated financial statements as at and for the nine months ended 30 September 2018 incorporated by reference in this Base Prospectus have been prepared and presented based on IFRS.
+Significant differences exist between IFRS, and generally accepted accounting principles in the United States (U.S. GAAP) that might be material to the financial information herein.
 The Bank has made no attempt to quantify the impact of those differences.
 In making an investment decision, prospective investors must rely upon their own examination of the Bank, the terms of the offering and the financial information.
 Prospective investors should consult their own professional advisers for an understanding of the differences between IFRS and U.S. GAAP and how those differences might affect the financial information herein.